daftspunk/pond/DEVNOTES.md

 ## 2017-10-18

 There's a problem with compiling native Node modules with browserify - `keytar`.
 It's a second case when I can't use a highly necessary module in the application, the first time it was SSH.
 I know that `keytar` can be used with Electron.
 Electron uses `webpack` for compiling the code instead of `browserify`.
 I had lots of issues with configuring `webpack` and never ended up with a satisfying configuration.
 I'm going to try again.
 If the attempt fails again I will make a test build of Electron now and see what modules I can load into it.

+`ssh2` works with Electron boilerplate project, although there are problems with loading `keytar`, but they seem to resolvable.
+This doesn't mean yet that we have to switch to Electron yet.
+The boilerplate uses `webpack`, which is able to compile `ssh2`.
+The next step is to try to switch the project to `webpack` and see if we can compile `ssh2` in Pond.
+If it works and `keytar` works we will need to abandon the PHP deployer project and implement this part in `node.js` which is not that bad, because the distinctive functionality of PHP Deployer is not too complicated and I have spent a lot of time implementing the request validation and experimenting.
+The functionality can be easily copied to node.js.
+There are big benefit in having the deployment part implemented in node.js:

+ - We don't need to worry about starting the built-in server for running the deployer, which adds the reliability
+ - No need to worry about protecting the channel between node.js and deployer.
+ - Delivering messages from the deployer to UI in real time becomes a trivial task.